Sufishaik/spotter-labs/README.md

 # React + Vite

+I spent approximately 16 hours completing the assessment.
+I apologize for the delay — I came across your email a bit late as I was traveling, which caused a slight extension in my timeline.
+Thank you for your understanding!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: